 It can also include the chances of the company facing any environmental risks, and in such an event, how the company will be managing such a risk.
 Such scenarios may include the disposal of toxic waste, compliance levels according to government regulations, if the company owns any contaminated land or if there are hazardous emissions from the factories.

-The social impact includes the professional relationships between the company and other stakeholders.
-Does it treat the vendors in the same ethical way that complies with their company values?
-Do they partake in any corporate social responsibilities by doing betterment of the community (donate to charitable organizations, do volunteer work)?
+The social impact of a company includes the professional relationships between the company and its stakeholders.
+Does the company treat the vendors in accordance with their company values?
+Do they partake in any corporate social responsibilities by supporting the communities in which they are based through donations to charitable organizations or through volunteer work?
 Does the company value the morale, safety, and health of the employees?
 Does the company work in the interest of the stakeholders?

 With respect to the governance of the company, investors want to understand if the company operates in ethical ways, if they use correct accounting policies, and if the stockholders are privy to important decisions related to the company.

 They also want the board members to be free from any situations that can create a conflict of interest.
 Whether the company employs illegal practices and uses bribing or another sort of political contributions to do unlawful favors to third party entities.
 As part of determining the sustainable and ethical governance attributes of a company, ESG datasets can also further allow investors to assess the governance operations of a company.
 ESG datasets, for example on a comapny’s involvement with controversial weapons, can provide information about direct or indirect company connection to illegal or controversial biological, chemical, incendiary, white phosphorus and Nuclear weapons through a traffic light category system.

 It is unlikely that a company will pass every criterion in these three categories.
 Here, ESG ratings allow investors to decide what is important for them.
 Every investment firm sets priorities when they decide to follow the ESG criteria.